-Southern California Schools Risk Management is among the state's oldest joint powers authorities serving public schools by managing risk exposures.
-On behalf of their members, SCSRM maintains rates for school districts and community colleges, reinvests in managed risk exposure reduction, helps manage cash flow and develops strategies with their insurance partners.
+California Schools Risk Management is among the state's oldest joint powers authorities serving public schools by managing risk exposures.
+On behalf of their members, CSRM maintains rates for school districts and community colleges, reinvests in managed risk exposure reduction, helps manage cash flow and develops strategies with their insurance partners.

 GEM Realty Capital is a real estate investment company that utilizes its extensive expertise to invest in private-market real estate assets and publicly traded real estate securities.

 Genesis is an international alternative risk insurance provider, offering innovative solutions to meet the unique needs of its public entity, commercial and captive customers.
 A wholly-owned subsidiary of General Reinsurance Corporation, Genesis offers underwriting expertise, superior claim handling, consistent performance, collective experience and a collaborative approach that enable them to provide stability and consistency to their clients.

 The George W. Neilson Foundation's concentration for its giving program is the city of Bemidji and the surrounding area.
 The Foundation is committed to following the wishes of contributor Katharine Neilson Cram that it supports the Bemidji area and her beloved northern Minnesota where she spent the summers of her youth and lived throughout her later life.
 The George W. Neilson Foundation supports community development projects by making grants to programs and projects that will improve the lives of the area's children, adults and senior citizens.